Use this file to discover all available pages before exploring further.

 200 test results - Test results are capped at 200 tests

-Scripts have no access to the file system, network (except via the current request), or VS Code APIs.
+Scripts have no access to the file system or VS Code APIs.
+Network access is available only via pm.sendRequest().
 They run in an isolated environment for security.